Choice Based Credit System

 Choice Based Credit System (CBCS)

-CBCS at the Undergraduate Level The structure of undergraduate courses under the CBCS in the semester pattern provides a wide range of̋ courses for students to choose, based on their aptitude and career goals.
-The undergraduate curriculum includes the following categories of courses in order to accomplish a holistic approach to undergraduate education.
-The 3 year – 6 semester curriculum has the following components:
+The structure of undergraduate courses under the CBCS in the semester pattern provides a wide range of̋ courses for students to choose from based on their aptitude and career goals.
+The undergraduate curriculum includes the following categories of courses to accomplish a holistic approach to undergraduate education.
+The 3-year – 6-semester curriculum has the following components:

 (a.1) Basic Tamil (BT) – Those who have not studied Tamil up to XII standard and have taken a non-Tamil Language under Part I shall take Basic Tamil.